 That's how a lot of media lists and rankings work; they're just somebody's opinions about things, ranked numerically for a patina of precision they don't really deserve.
 Other lists are based on something, but it's often just one thing — maybe annual revenues or sales or market cap.
 Fine as a snapshot, but hardly a holistic view.
 And even those that do use multiple criteria tend to focus on such a broad swath of companies that it's hard to compare genuine rivals.

 We thought we could do better.
-So today we're launching the Protocol Power Index, an ongoing project to assess the power of companies across the tech industry by digging deep into all of the factors that make a company powerful (or not).
+So we created the Protocol Power Index, an ongoing project to assess the power of companies across the tech industry by digging deep into all of the factors that make a company powerful (or not).